News & Notices

 There is NO COST for the development of this plan.
 We thank the WDNR for working with us to develop the plan!

-Next update expected in summer of 2023.
 We'll keep you posted as the plan develops.

 PLEASE NOTE: Cardboard larger than 2' X 2' is NOT ACCEPTED at the transfer station as it causes the compactor to jam.
 Please ensure cardboard boxes are flattened.